- What is a flat lay?

 8. Set the correct focus.

 Decide on focus point: what is the main subject in a frame, what is your story.
 Next, place additional elements around it that emphasize its importance.
 Correct focus does not mean that the main subject should be strictly in the center of a frame, surrounded by additional elements.
-Make sure that focusing object is what catches the eye first, make sure that it is adequately and correctly lit.
+Make sure that the focusing object is what catches the eye first, make sure that it is adequately and correctly lit.
 One of the main ways to highlight the focus point in flat lay is with a contrasting color combination.
 When different colors combine and reinforce each other, you will get a bright, bold frame.
 Experiment, don't be afraid to shift the center of a composition.
 This will only benefit the result.